Below you can find information about the different classes available across GG&C and information on when they run.

 Information about how to manage PGP is available.

-This class is available from 12 weeks pregnant.
+This class is available between 12-30 weeks pregnant.
 It will provide you with an opportunity to discuss pregnancy related changes to your body and how to manage them.
 It also aims to promote health, wellbeing and exercise in pregnancy.

-This class will run every second Monday at 1.00pm at the Physiotherapy Department.
+This class will run once a month on a Monday at 1.00pm at the Physiotherapy Department.

 To book this class, please self-refer via the following link: Care of body class self-referral